-We have therefore produced this guidance on developing new working patterns, incorporating many of the lessons learned from the first wave of COVID-19.
+This guidance looks at developing new working patterns through the pandemic, incorporating many of the lessons learned from the first wave of COVID-19.

 Job planning will be based on a partnership approach.
 The clinical manager will prepare a draft job plan, which will then be discussed and agreed with the SAS doctor.Your contractual protections